Bank bailout to spark firesale of corporate Spain

 NOT IF, BUT WHEN

-Bankia, which last month asked for a lifeline of 19 billion euros, the largest state rescue in Spanish history, will be the first to give up once-prized corporate stakes.
+Bankia, which last month asked for a lifeline of 19 billion euros ($24 billion), the largest state rescue in Spanish history, will be the first to give up once-prized corporate stakes.

 "Bankia is going to have to liquidate all its stakes except for Mapfre, where it has cross stakes and strategic deals," a banking source said.
 "This is going to put pressure on other savings banks, including La Caixa's industrial empire."